 - Repeat this exercise between 5 and 10 times every day, and practice regularly until

 you feel your Cocker Spaniel puppy has completely mastered the stand command.

 - Once he's learned to stand and responds immediately, you can try using the vocal and visual commands separately.
 It might take a little while for him to respond to the visual command on its own, but don't worry about it.
 Simply take a break and try again later.

-Teaching your puppy to 'Stand' on command may take a little patience and practice, as there are a couple of things that can (and often do) go wrong.
+Teaching your puppy to 'Stand Up!' may take a little patience and practice, because there are a couple of things that can (and often do) go wrong.

 you move your hand too far away from your puppy, he may need to walk to